Seekatar/seekatar.github.io/_posts/2024-08-21-build-pipeline.md

 > For all our builds, we want the following to happen:
 >
-> - For a draft PR to master, deploy the build to the blue environment, for any manual testing
+> - For a draft PR to main, deploy the build to the blue environment, for any manual testing
-> - For a PR to master, deploy to blue.
+> - For a PR to main, deploy to blue.
 And deploy to green, run integration tests, then rollback the deployment
 > - For a push to develop, push to red and run integration tests
-> - For the merge into master, kick off a gated deployment pipeline to production
+> - For the merge into main, kick off a gated deployment pipeline to production

 Translating that into a CI/CD pipeline state diagram: